raito-io/cli-plugin-aws-account/README.md

 This will take the configuration from the `raito.yml` file (in the current working directory) and start a single synchronization.

 Note: if you have multiple targets configured in your configuration file, you can run only this target by adding `--only-targets aws-account` at the end of the command.

+## To Do

+* Access from AWS to Raito
+  * Pretty print policy document JSONs
+* Access from Raito to AWS
+  * Access-as-code
+  * Limit the data we fetch and possibly don't need
+* Implement dynamic metadata fetching (needs configMap) for AP types, DO types, permissions ...
+* Support for other AWS partitions everywhere (e.g. china and gov-cloud) (typically not working in arn matching)
+* To improve: Error handling (for concurrent jobs).
+See 'error handling' TODOs
+* Have standard logging for all messages where we skip things because we don't support it.
+For example, always start with 'UNSUPPORTED: '
+* How do we handle the case where the name of a policy is the same as the name of a role?
+We seem to be putting them in the same maps.

+Not planned for now
+* Denies as Action in policies
+* Permission boundaries
+* Bucket Policies
+* Bucket ACLs